kestra-io/docs/content/docs/04.workflow-components/07.triggers/index.md

 Kestra core provides four types of triggers:

-- [Schedule trigger](./schedule-trigger.md) allows you to execute your flow on a regular cadence e.g. using a CRON expression and custom scheduling conditions
+- [Schedule trigger](01.schedule-trigger.md) allows you to execute your flow on a regular cadence e.g. using a CRON expression and custom scheduling conditions
-- [Flow trigger](./flow-trigger.md) allows you to execute your flow when another flow finishes its execution (based on a configurable list of states)
+- [Flow trigger](02.flow-trigger.md) allows you to execute your flow when another flow finishes its execution (based on a configurable list of states)
-- [Webhook trigger](./webhook-trigger.md) allows you to execute your flow based on an HTTP request emitted by a webhook.
+- [Webhook trigger](03.webhook-trigger.md) allows you to execute your flow based on an HTTP request emitted by a webhook.
-- [Realtime trigger](./realtime-trigger.md) allows you to execute your flow when events happen with millisecond latency.
+- [Polling trigger](04.polling-trigger.md) allows you to execute your flow by polling external systems for the presence of data.
-- [Polling trigger](./polling-trigger.md) allows you to execute your flow by polling external systems for the presence of data.
+- [Realtime trigger](05.realtime-trigger.md) allows you to execute your flow when events happen with millisecond latency.

 Many other triggers are available from the plugins, such as triggers based on file detection events, e.g. the [S3 trigger](/plugins/plugin-aws/triggers/s3/io.kestra.plugin.aws.s3.trigger), or a new message arrival in a message queue, such as the [SQS](/plugins/plugin-aws/triggers/sqs/io.kestra.plugin.aws.sqs.realtimetrigger) or [Kafka trigger](/plugins/plugin-kafka/triggers/io.kestra.plugin.kafka.trigger).